rsmorley/kb_layouts/README.md

 * laptop keyboard layout
 * adapted RSTHD layout to try to compensate for the lack of of thumb clusters and giant space bar
 * home row mods
-[!TODO]
+* navigation layer added 11/15/24

-  * add navigation layer
+> [!TODO]
-  * look into kanata tray for easier toggling of custom map
+>   * look into kanata tray for easier toggling of custom map